sprat-kv/jobseeker-analytics/docs/use_cases/notify_network.md

-# USE CASE Product Spec
+# Notify Network Product Spec
 ### Template Credit to Alex Chiou, Taro Cofounder

 ## Timeline
 Whenever we have time!

-## POCs
-Developer: Lianna Novitz
-Author: YOUR NAME

 ## Context
 As a job seeker, I want to regularly update my family, friends and acquaintances about my job search in order to receive their advice, support and referrals.